 I know nothing on the school fees but to live comfortably in Tokyo, you need at least 138,000 yen per month.
 If you can live in a dorm, the living cost would be much cheaper but in my Japanese language school, the spots for living in the dorm are limited.

-Tokyo Japanese Language Education Center Overview
+JASSO Tokyo Japanese Language Center Overview

 What great about my school is the location.
-It is in Shinjuku-ward, situated nearby with Okubo Station, Shin Okubo Station and Higashi Nakano Station which means easy commuting.
+It is in Shinjuku-ward, situated nearby with Okubo Station, Shin Okubo Station, and Higashi Nakano Station which means easy commuting.
 Even the Shinjuku Station is nearby and can be reached by foot in 20 minutes.

 School & Dormitory building

 All my photos during my 1st year in Japan from iPhoto are gone and I couldn’t access my hard disk so I took these photos from the school official website.
 As you can see, the school compound is really small.
-There are only 2 buildings, 1 is the dormitory plus office building and the other is the place where classes are held, library, and school canteen.
+There are only 2 buildings, 1 is the dormitory plus office building and the other is the place where classes are held, the library, and the school canteen.

 YOU MIGHT ALSO LIKE